oshtontsen/vimrc/README.md

     7. Install Black
        $ pip install black
 Note that if PlugInstall command is not found, check whether git is installed on your machine.
 If not, then install it using yum install or apt-get.

+For IdeaVim on PyCharm, you must create a .ideavimrc file (cd ~; vim .ideavimrc) In .ideavimrc, add the following snippet to configure Esc: imap jj <Esc>
+set timeoutlen=1000